Uplift » How a Lawsuit Happens – a Chronology

 THE ATTORNEY SUBMITS A DEMAND

 The attorney will send a formal document saying how much money they are demanding to settle the case.
-This is NOT necessarily how much your case is with.
+This is NOT necessarily how much your case is worth.

-If your attorney submits a demand for $1 million, it’s dangerous to expect to receive $1 million on your case.
+If your attorney submits a demand for $1 million, it’s dangerous to expect to receive $1 million for your case.
 Having realistic expectations is helpful because if the insurance company does make a reasonable settlement offer that is less than the demand, it may be worth accepting.
 Always consult with your attorney to see if a settlement offer is reasonable.
-They’ve likely done this far longer than you.
+They’ve likely been doing this far longer than you have.

 THE ATTORNEY FILES A SUMMONS AND COMPLAINT

-Note: there is a certain period of time in each state when a complaint has to be filed by.
-You can see the different Statutes of Limitations for each state HERE.
+Note: There is a certain period of time in each state by which a complaint must be filed.
+You can see the different statutes of limitations for each state HERE.

 THE DEFENDANT ANSWERS THE COMPLAINT

 The defendant’s attorney will need to file their own response within a certain time frame.
-Often this is only a matter of weeks.
-They will respond and acknowledge for which (of any) of the plaintiff’s claims the defendant admits fault.
+Often, this is only a matter of weeks.
+They will respond and acknowledge for which (if any) of the plaintiff’s claims the defendant admits fault.

 THE DISCOVERY PERIOD

-This is when both sides exchange information (medical information, insurance declarations, etc).
-This is also when either interrogatories (written question-and-answers) or depositions (statements taken in court) take place.
-Some states do one, other states do the other.
+This is when both sides exchange information (medical information, insurance declarations, etc.).
+This is also when either interrogatories (written questions and answers) or depositions (sworn out-of-court statements) take place.
+Depending on the state and the case, one or both methods may be used.

 MEDIATION/ARBITRATION

 In SOME cases, now would be the time the two sides try to come to a settlement by using an outside party like a mediator or an arbitrator.
-Not all cases do this, and even if it is attempted, it doesn’t always result in a settlement.
+Not all cases go through this process, and even if it is attempted, it doesn’t always result in a settlement.

 TRIAL

-If the case hasn’t settled yet, and it hasn’t been dismissed (there are many reasons a case could be dismissed before this point), the attorneys will present their evidence to convince a jury to give a settlement in their client’s favor.
-The judge will take the jury’s decision and order a Judgment be entered in whichever party’s favor the jury decided.
+If the case hasn’t settled yet, and it hasn’t been dismissed (there are many reasons a case could be dismissed before this point), the attorneys will present their evidence to convince a jury to return a verdict in their client’s favor.
+The judge will take the jury’s decision and order a judgment to be entered in the prevailing party’s favor.

 APPEALS

-If one side wins but the other side feels it was unjust, or too high a verdict, or that some evidence wasn’t heard, they can appeal the decision.
+If one side wins but the other side feels the verdict was unjust, the award was too high, or certain evidence wasn’t heard, they can appeal the decision.
 This will send the case back into court.
-Sometimes the verdict is changed, sometimes it is upheld.
+Sometimes the verdict is changed; other times, it is upheld.

-If you are a plaintiff and the defendant was awarded a verdict and you are appealing it, most funding companies will not consider your case until the judge rules on the appeal.
+If you are a plaintiff and the verdict was awarded to the defendant and you are appealing it, most funding companies will not consider your case until the judge rules on the appeal.
 You can call us to see if your case falls into that category.

 AWARD

 If the plaintiff wins, they will receive their judgment after some period of time.
-This can be a few weeks to close to a year depending on many factors.
+This can take anywhere from a few weeks to close to a year, depending on many factors.

 ALL THINGS CONSIDERED

 – At any point during this process, a case can settle.
-The defendant can see that the writing is on the wall and they could make a reasonable offer that you accept.
+The defendant can see that the writing is on the wall and make a reasonable offer that you accept.

 – At any point in this process, a case can be dismissed.
-There are many technical reasons a case can be dismissed, from missed statutes to the defendant’s failure to respond to a complaint.
+There are many technical reasons a case can be dismissed, from missed deadlines to a lack of evidence.
 Your lawyer can give you a better idea of what happened if your case is dismissed.

 – While the above is a template for many cases, some don’t fit this mold at all.
 If your case has followed a very different path, assume that your attorney is correct.
 This is only a rough guide.

 As you can see, a lawsuit can take a long time.
-Insurance companies try to stretch cases out to try to bleed the client dry so they will accept a much lower settlement.
+Insurance companies try to stretch cases out to bleed the client dry so they will accept a much lower settlement.
 A pre-settlement loan may be the answer to level the playing field.
-Call us or fill out an online application to start the process today.
+Call us or fill out an online application to start the process as soon as today.

 Uplift Legal Funding